statisticalbiotechnology/dsbook/dsbook/statistics/significance.md

 ### Why Permutation Testing?

 Permutation testing is non-parametric, meaning it doesn’t assume a specific distribution of the residuals or the coefficients.
 This makes it a powerful and flexible method, especially in cases where the assumptions of parametric tests (e.g., normality) might not hold.
+Further, we here use it as a pedagogic tool, to understand how frequentist hypothesis testing actually works.

 ## Permutation Testing for Model Significance